4 Steps To Easily Organize Around The Customer Journey

-I think you’ll agree if I say that a majority of all brands exist because there is a customer that wants, or is in need of, what a brand has to offer.
-Maybe you also agree if I say that customer centricity is becoming a commodity.
-Brands are tracking customer feedback and gathering behavioural data as never before.
-In fact, they are drowning in feedback and data that tell them what their existing customers are thinking and doing.
-Some brands have even started to master the art of combining qualitative and quantitative data to truly benefit from CX and customer centricity.
+I think you’ll agree when I say that most brands exist because there are customers that want, or need, what a brand has to offer.
+Maybe you’d also agree if I say that customer-centricity is becoming a trendy commodity.
+Brands are drowning in unprecedented amounts of feedback and data gathered to tell them about their existing customers’ behaviors, thoughts, and actions.
+Some brands have even begun to master the art of combining qualitative and quantitative data to truly benefit from CX and customer-centricity.

 A masterfully executed customer journey is where you visualize all the business-critical insights around your customers.
-Customers you have, the customers you want to have, the pains and gains, aspirations and needs that will unlock moments of interest.
+The customers you have, the customers you want to have, the pains and gains, aspirations, and needs that will unlock moments of interest.

-A masterfully executed customer journey will tell you where to shine, where you have gaps in your offer or communication, and how to prioritize work.
-(Shall we focus on maintenance of a broken payment flow or launch a new feature for cats?)
-It will tell you how to connect the dots and how to prioritize the MVP to get ahead of the competition.
-(MVP - a version of a product with just enough features to be usable by early customers who can then provide feedback).
+A masterfully executed customer journey will tell you where you shine, where you have gaps in your offer or communication, and how to prioritize work.
+E.g., Shall we focus on maintenance in a broken payment flow or launch a new feature for cats?
+It will tell you how to connect the dots and be the guideline to prioritize the MVP* to get ahead of the competition.

-To summarize; All the amazing things about the customer journey I just mentioned lead up to one common denominator; Business Benefits.
+To summarize, all the amazing things about the customer journey I have just mentioned lead us to one common denominator; Business Benefits.

 Two ways of looking at the customer journey